namitoyokota/namitoyokota/venminder/brags.md

 ## Mentorship Contributions

+The following is a list of contributions through mentorship and training:

 -   Trained and mentored Jim Stopinski on developing Control Assessment themes.
 -   Assisted full-stack developers within Team Phoenix contribute to frontend stories.
 -   Help lunch & learn meetings to teach frontend concepts to Team Phoenix: CSS Flexbox & Grid, Eslint and Prettier, and PlayWright tests.

 ## Team Contributions

+The following is a list of contributions to improve the Phoenix development team:

 -   Created a [SharePoint directory](https://venminder.sharepoint.com/:f:/s/ProductDesign/EunoZFdBlxRHp3LQ8CsHHkABJUW3jR2sxvjr0s8c5ijf1w?e=UYLnin) for storing all latest Theme files.
 -   Created numerous themes to be used for delivering assessments to clients.